-The final action in which the Newfoundland Battalion was to be involved during the five-week long Battle of Arras would be the engagement of April 23 at Les Fosses Farm.
+The final action in which the Newfoundland Battalion was involved during the five-week long Battle of Arras was the engagement of April 23 at Les Fosses Farm.
 This was in fact an element of a larger offensive undertaken at the time by units of the British 5th, 3rd and 1st Armies.
-It was apparently not to be a particularly successful venture, at least not in the area of the 1st Battalion, several of the adjacent units reporting having been driven back by German counterattacks, actions accompanied by heavy losses.
+It was apparently not to be a particularly successful venture, at least not in the area of the 1st Battalion, several of the adjacent units reporting having been driven back by German counter-attacks, actions accompanied by heavy losses.

-Late on that same evening the Newfoundlanders had retired to the relative calm of Arras.
+Late on that same evening the Newfoundlanders retired, again to the relative calm of Arras.